Last updated on December 22, 2023.

-This year, the BlueCat team gather in sunny San Diego for CiscoLive 2019.
+This year, the BlueCat team gather in sunny San Diego for Cisco Live 2019.
 Over the span of four days, we connected with thousands of conference attendees.
-The technology streams inspired thought-provoking presentations from many speakers and sparked endless conversations among us and attendees.
+The technology streams inspired thought-provoking presentations from many speakers and sparked endless conversations between us and attendees.

 Introducing Adaptive DNS

-VP of Marketing Jim Williams took the BlueCat stage to describe IT teams’ biggest challenge, compounding complexities, and the solution, Adaptive DNS.
+VP of Marketing Jim Williams took the BlueCat stage to describe IT teams’ biggest challenges and compounding complexities.
 The audience nodded their heads and smirked to themselves as Jim compared network architectures to playing a game of Jenga.
 They knew all too well what one wrong move could do to their networks.

 Intent-based networking was a popular topic at Cisco Live this year.
-An audience gathered as our CTO Andrew Wertkin shared his perspective on the evolution of networking and cars, and their parallels.
+An audience gathered as our Chief Strategy Officer Andrew Wertkin shared his perspective on the evolution of networking and cars, and their parallels.
 At the beginning, both industries focused on the mechanics and equipment in a rigid system.
 Over time, the technology evolved to simplify the user experience.

-BlueCat + Cisco DNA = Awesome
+BlueCat + Cisco DNA Center = awesome

-Live demos of our Cisco DNA Center integration drew crowds to the booth and was the question we got the most.
+Live demos of our Cisco DNA Center integration drew crowds to the booth and was the the topic we were most frequently asked about.
 Cisco DNA Center uses intent-based networking to simplify network management.
 It also integrates with external systems to support automated functionality.